pirsch-analytics/docs/content/api-sdks/php-sdk.md

 ## Installation

-You can the SDK using Composer or by copying the `pirsch.php` directly.
+You can install the SDK using Composer or by copying the `pirsch.php` directly.

 ```Bash
 composer require pirsch-analytics/sdk